Ammonoidea: Shell shapes

-Variations in shape

 The majority of ammonite species feature planispiral shells, tightly coiled in a flat plane.
 The most fundamental difference in spiral form is how strongly successive whorls expand and overlap their predecessors.
 This can be inferred by the size of the umbilicus, the sunken-in inner part of the coil, exposing older and smaller whorls.
 Evolute shells have very little overlap, a large umbilicus, and many exposed whorls.
 Involute shells have strong overlap, a small umbilicus, and only the largest and most recent whorls are exposed.
 Shell structure can be broken down further by the width of the shell, with implications for hydrodynamic efficiency.